-- Meal prepping can be done in so many different ways, you don’t have to set aside time especially for that.
+- Meal prep can be done in so many different ways; you don’t have to set aside time especially for that.

-- This was one of the reasons our previous month bill was huge.
-We got too comfortable and we had drinks almost every weekend.
-This month we went back to our normal habits – no drinks unless we’re on holiday or there’s something special to celebrate.
-Alcohol is a big expense, check your budget!
+- This was one of the reasons our previous month bill was massive.
+We got too comfortable, and we had drinks almost every weekend.
+This month we went back to our regular habits – no drinks unless we’re on holiday or there’s something special to celebrate.
+Alcohol is a significant expense, check your budget!

 3. Monthly payments

 I had a look at our bank account every day to catch all the monthly subscriptions and deal with the cancellations that I’d like to do ahead of time.
-So this didn’t save us any money on this month, but will do for the next one.
+So this didn’t save us any money on this month but will do for the next one.
 I cancelled a subscription to a Yoga website, paused my Pop Pilates instructor membership since I’m not teaching at the moment and downgraded a Yoga studio membership.
 I also cancelled a subscription to a website I tried for free and forgot to cancel before they charged once the free trial was over.
-I hate when that happens!
+Don’t you hate it when that happens?